ldericher/autodoc/README.md

 The "user" key should be set to the same numeric IDs used for the nextcloud worker processes!
 To find the right IDs, issue `docker-compose exec app sh -c 'id -u www-data; id -g www-data'`.
 For the apache containers, this should evaluate to "33:33".

-To begin, add the mounted `/opt/autodoc` as a local external storage to your Nextcloud instance.
+To begin, add the mounted `/opt/autodoc` as a 'local type' external storage to your Nextcloud instance.
 You might need to setup the permissions on your new volume using `docker-compose exec app chown -R www-data:www-data /opt/autodoc`.

-## Basic functionality

-`autodoc` uses `inotifywait` from [inotify-tools](https://github.com/rvoicilas/inotify-tools) to recursively watch a Linux file system directory.

-For each file change, `autodoc` searches relevant build instruction files (Makefiles etc.) and kicks off build processes accordingly.

 ## Concept: Source patterns